edomini/CS4076_EventDrivenProgramming/README.md

 different thread is shifting the classes to early mornings for each day (i.e., different threads created todeal with separate days in a week).

-Server must decouple the JavaFX part from ‘early lectures’ feature using Task and Worker phenomenon of javafx.cuncurrent package.
+Server must decouple the JavaFX part from ‘early lectures’ feature using the Task and Worker phenomenon of javafx.cuncurrent package.
 This decoupling should allow the server to handle the requests from other clients to perform Addition, Removal, and Display tasks for other classes (e.g.,LM110-2022).

 REMEMBER!
-• Each Client‐Server communication is managed by a thread.
+- Each Client‐Server communication is managed by a thread.
-• The Server application deals with a shared resource, the memory‐based data collection (e.g., ArrayList, HashMap object).
+- The Server application deals with a shared resource, the memory‐based data collection (e.g., ArrayList, HashMap object).
 You must implement a mechanism that ensures threads synchronization.
-• The task of ‘early lectures’ must be decoupled and performant.
+- The task of ‘early lectures’ must be decoupled and performant.
-• Test the application by launching in NetBeans multiple executions of the
+- Test the application by launching in NetBeans multiple executions of the

-Client application to simulate multiple clients that exchange messages with the same server concurrently.
+The client application should simulate multiple clients that exchange messages with the same server concurrently.